While debt may be the cause of much stress and worry, there are many ways to get out of debt.

 Increase your salary by working overtime if you can, getting a promotion or going for a new job.

 If you claim a new benefit or find another way to boost your income, it might take several weeks before you start to get the money, so exclude it from your calculations for now and then review your situation once you start getting it.

 Now comes the hard part.
 It's time to look at your spending and work out where you could make savings.
 You'll probably find that reducing your expenses is not that hard.
 A few small changes can cut your expenses significantly.
 Here are some ideas:

-- Switch your household utility suppliers – many people don’t realise they can save money on the essentials, but you can save money on expenses like gas and electricity and your home phone by switching to a cheaper supplier.
-Check the uSwitch.com calculators to compare prices and switch to cheaper suppliers.
+Many people don't realise they can save money on the essentials, but you can save money on expenses like gas and electricity and your home phone by switching to a cheaper supplier.
+Check the Uswitch.com calculators to compare prices and switch to cheaper suppliers.

 You can probably think of other ways that you can cut your spending.
 Take a look at your expenses and figure out where you can make savings.

 Your financial statement will tell you how much money you have left over to pay your debts after you've paid for your essential expenses.
 You now need to work out what to pay to whom.
 The organisations or people you owe money to are known as creditors.